Adam-Peel/Adam-Peel/README.md

 ## Welcome!!
 I'm Adam 👋

-I'm an aspiring software developer who has just Full Stack Bootcamp with [Northcoders](https://northcoders.com).
+I'm an aspiring software developer who has just completed a Full Stack Bootcamp with [Northcoders](https://northcoders.com).
 I'm seeking to retrain after a succesful period of leading National research projects for various charities.

 In my spare time I can be found:
 - 🏔️ In the great outdoors